 - Mr Cool Remote App to control your heat pump system from afar.

 - Always come home to a nice warm house.

 - With any DIY system, there is always the risk of something going wrong.

 The Senville 12K BTU Heat Pump has one of the wider operational ranges and is effective down to -22 Fahrenheit.

 - Energy Star Certified system.

-- Virtually silent operation when compared to furnace or other heat pumps.
+- Virtually silent operation when compared to the furnace or other heat pumps.

-- Anti-microbial filter ensures the heated air is healthy as well.
+- An anti-microbial filter ensures the heated air is healthy as well.